COVID-19 Business Resources

 The New Albany COVID-19 Task Force is a collaborative effort between the City of New Albany, New Albany-Plain Local Schools and Plain Township to help keep our community safe and address local needs during the pandemic.
 Members of the New Albany COVID-19 Task Force would like to thank the New Albany community for doing its part to flatten the curve and to remind us that we must continue to do our part to stop the spread of the virus.
 View the task force’s latest video.

-New Albany residents interested in attending any public meetings of our City Council or Boards and Commissions can attend these meetings online in order to follow the state’s Stay at Home Order.
-Learn more.
+New Albany residents interested in streaming public meetings of our City Council or Boards and Commissions can do so online at this time.
+Please click here to find information for viewing upcoming meetings.

 New Albany Police

 The police lobby is open to the public 24/7.
 New Albany police has temporarily ceased providing civilian fingerprinting service to the community.
 This does not impact any fingerprinting needed for law enforcement purposes or employment.
 Police will also restrict activities that are not mission critical, including group tours, speaking engagements and female self-defense classes.

 Community Development Service Changes